Host a Class

 Here are a few things to know about being a CoupleTalk Host:

-Ideas for hosting a CoupleTalk program are available here to help the novice and veteran host, and everyone in between.
+Ideas for hosting a CoupleTalk program are available below to help the novice and veteran host, and everyone in between.
 Don’t let worry or stress keep you from positively impacting the relationships of couples.
 Our CoupleTalk tips will help you host like a pro.

 - Start small with your friends.
 A great way to begin as a CoupleTalk Host is to invite your friends to do the program with you in your home.
 Perhaps you already meet regularly with a home fellowship group – this type of group (if it is made up of couples) is a great format for CoupleTalk.
-The home should have enough space for couples to spread out a little during practice times, and it’s nice if there’s a larger screen TV (or computer monitor) on which to view the video.
+The home should have enough space for couples to spread out a little during practice times, and it’s nice if there’s a larger screen TV (or computer monitor) on which to view the session videos.

 - Host a CoupleTalk class at your church.
 It could be as one of your church’s evening or weekly offerings of programs.
 CoupleTalk fits church programming for marriage ministry or couples ministry or couple communication programs.
-You can show it to a few couples, dozens of people – or even hundreds of couples at your church!
+You can show it to a few couples, dozens of people – or even hundreds of couples in an event at your church!

 - Use the program on Sunday mornings.
 CoupleTalk may be used in couple-oriented Sunday School or other fellowship groups at church.
+We have provided four different session lengths (45, 60, 75, or 90 minute sessions) to fit any time frame.

 CoupleTalk provides a full array of helpful items for CoupleTalk Hosts, including the following:

-Download the certificates here:
+Download the “fillable” PDF certificates here:

 The following PDF files are free downloads for promoting your CoupleTalk series.
 They contain editable text.
 Select the size you want and then enter your class info.